The Ins and Outs of a Twitter Pitch Party

 If you're familiar with the traditional publishing landscape, you'll know that it's really hard to land a book deal without an agent, and it's impossible to get an agent without sending dozens of query letters… There are, however, a few ways to get to know agents before you submit to them.
 One is to go to conferences.
 Another one is Twitter Pitch Parties — and those don't require you leaving even your house!

 In this post, publisher, author and professional speaker L. Diane Wolfe explains what these "parties" are, and how they can help you find that agent or get that book deal you've been dreaming of!
 Wolfe is also an administrator for the Insecure Writer’s Support Group, which is launching its annual Twitter Pitch Party on January 18, 2018.
 Details here.

 You’ve probably heard of pitch parties or seen one in action.
 There are dozens upon dozens of pitch parties throughout the year.
 Some draw over a thousand participants.
 If you’re not familiar with the concept, you might be wondering…

 What is a Twitter pitch party?

 Hosted by an organization, individual, or publisher, a Twitter pitch party usually lasts twelve hours.
 Using the designated hashtag for the event, writers Tweet a summary/pitch of their manuscript.
 Publishers and agents watch the hashtag feed and “heart” pitches that interest them.
-Writers receiving a “heart” can then send a full query.
+Writers receiving a “heart” can then submit a completed query.
 And the best part?
 It’s already been requested, which means it won’t be an unsolicited query that falls into the slush pile.

 Each organizer has its own set of rules, but these are the general guidelines: